8 Unique Ways | How To Remove Iron on Patches

 How to Use:

-- Find out your iron and turn it on a medium-hot setting.
+- Find out your iron and turn it on to a medium-hot setting.
 Now take out a small piece of cotton fabric and bring it to the iron table.

-- Place the cotton fabric on the iron stand, and then put your shirt, jeans, denim, anything that has an iron-on patch to adhere to it.
+- Place the cotton fabric on the iron stand, and then put your shirt, jeans, denim, or anything that has an iron-on patch to adhere to it.

 - The game is to place the glue side of your shirt down on top of the cotton fabric.

 - Now simply hold the iron on the patch for about twenty seconds so that the glue will ultimately move to the cotton fabric.

 - Repeat the process a few more times to vanish the iron-on patch from your clothes.

 - Peel the fabric to remove the rest of the glue from the iron-on patch.